Talking about team work in interviews

 talking about team work in interview

-Employers often ask you about your team working skills in application forms and in interviews.
+Employers often ask you about your teamwork skills in application forms and in interviews.
 Why?
-Because being a team player is important, having an employee that can assume different roles and work with different people is a really valuable member of staff to have.
+Because being a team player is important, having an employee who can assume different roles and work with different people is a really valuable member of staff to have.

 Preparation:

-Before and interview or before completing an online application it is useful to keep the job specification in mind, re read the spec and think about the tasks and activities being described.
+Before an interview or before completing an online application it is useful to keep the job specification in mind, re-read the spec and think about the tasks and activities being described.
 Does it talk about working in a small team? a fast-paced dynamic team?
 A global team?
-The team work examples and skills you want to give should change depending on the role.
+The teamwork examples and skills you want to give should change depending on the role.

 A global team might mean you have to work across different time zones and be ready to take the lead on decisions when the rest of the team are asleep!